akkomar/data-science/deep-learning-ud370/NOTES.md

 * weights initialization - draw randomly for gaussian distribution with chosen sigma (depending on order of magnitude of outputs, usually best to choose small sigma)

 ### Assignment 1
+1. Read image files into ndarrays using `scipy.ndimage.imread` normalizing their values (we need to convert pixel values [0-255] into [-1,+1] range - see description of well-conditioned problem under **Logistic classifier**)
+1. Verify that data is roughly balanced in terms of number of images in each class
+1. Create datasets for training, validating and testing classifiers
+1. Randomize data - we can't feed our classifier with all A's, then all B's and so on
+1. Measure overlap between training and test data (might lead to overfitting)